Is Weight or Range More Important in Cams?

 or three of these practically guarantee that you will have something that fits.

 When it is all added up, weight versus range is blah!
-Both are considerations, but bigger factors are ergonomics, whether the units instill confidence,
+Both are considerations, but bigger factors are ergonomics, whether the units instill confidence, and price.

 This article was published in Rock and Ice issue 217 (April 2014).